 Staffordshire County Council is proposing to use this capital investment to support key priorities identified in the SEND Strategy and address identified areas of need.

 ‘Our vision in Staffordshire is that all children and young people with special educational needs and disabilities are able to reach their full potential.
 They receive the right support, at the right time, with choice and control so that they can lead fulfilling lives in their local school or education setting, home and community.'

-A key priority within the SEND Strategy is to improve the inclusion of children with SEND within mainstream schools.
+A key priority within the draft SEND Strategy is to improve the inclusion of children with SEND within mainstream schools.